ChaoticByte/propagate/SPEC.md

 It also listens for incoming connections on its configured interface and port.

-When a node receives a packet, it checks its signature (field `7`).
+When a node receives a packet, it verifies its signature (field `6`).
 The public key that is used for verification must be determined by the author id (packet field `2`).

 Optional: The node may also check if the author is allowed to send on this channel (field `3`), or the channel itself is allowed.

-If the message is okay, the message gets relayed to all open connections.
+If the message is okay, it gets relayed to all open connections.

 > [!IMPORTANT]
 > The node **must** keep track of the last message UUIDs and drop all messages that re-appear.